 Cooke enjoyed more possession in the second half and with the elements in their favour they turned that possession into territory.
 The Enniskillen back row of Gemma McCutcheon, Helen Carleton and Collette McMorrow performed exceptionally well in the loose, tacking everything that moved and trying to run the ball out of the danger zone.

 The third quarter passed with no further score but just as the hailstones came down the Cooke girls cut loose.

-First a Downey try was disallowed for a knock on over the line, but within minutes Cooke captain Nikita Armstrong blasted her way over the line to take the score to 17 – 3 and seven minutes later the athletic back row barged her way over again to push Cooke further in front at 22 – 3.
+First a Downey try was disallowed for a knock on over the line, but within minutes Cooke captain Nikita Armstrong blasted her way over to take the score to 17 – 3.
+Seven minutes later the athletic back row barged her way over again to push Cooke further in front to 22 – 3.

-Enniskillen kept trying to play rugby and were determined to cross the line to reward their efforts but Cooke’s Laura Nichol pounced on a loose pass to cross the line under the posts with Laura Johnston adding the extras to take the score to 29 – 3.
+Enniskillen kept trying to play rugby and were determined to cross the line but Cooke’s Laura Nichol pounced on a loose pass to sprint under the posts with Laura Johnston adding the extras to take the score to 29 – 3.

-Spurred on by experienced players Brenda Brogan and Noreen Nethercott, the Skins girls raised efforts even higher as they lay siege to the Cooke try line in the closing minutes but the senior side held on to take the game 29 – 3 and complete their remarkable cup run without conceding a try.
+Spurred on by experienced players, Brenda Brogan and Noreen Nethercott, the Skins girls lay siege to the Cooke try line in the closing minutes but the senior side held on to take the game 29 – 3 and complete their remarkable cup run without conceding a try.

 |3rd Place||Belfast Harlequins||22 – 18||City of Derry|

 |5th Place||Queens University||49 – 7||Sligo|